 - WF: Withdrawal for non-attendance, Failing

-***Please Note: Faculty initiated drops due to non-participation in the course does not excuse the student from the tuition or other financial obligation to VU.***
+***Please Note: When a faculty member drops a student due to non-attendance/inactivity in a course it does not excuse the student from the tuition charges or other financial obligations.***

 Only the student may appeal such a drop for non-attendance, and the student has two possible avenues for appeal.

 - The student may appeal directly to the faculty person for readmission to the course and must provide evidence of extenuating circumstances that caused the absences.
 The faculty person has the option to readmit the student at his/her own discretion.